security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ## Headquarters \(Barracks, Base, Physical Asset\) {#organization_headquarters}

-This field is used to record data about units that have a uniquely named building or complex for their headquarters.

-> Example: `3 Battalion` in Nigeria is cited as being based in the `Lubanga Barracks` in `Enugu, Enugu State, Nigeria`.

-This field should not be used for anything that matches the name or alias of a organization.
-For example, `North Sector Police Station` should not be put in this field if the name of the organization is `North Sector Police Station`.

 ### Description

+A uniquely named building or complex - like a barracks or camp -  that is long established as the primary command site of an organization.

 ### Type of field

+Text and numbers

 ### Example of use
+`Campo Militar Número 5-C`

 ### Guidance on use

+This field is used to record data about units that have a uniquely named building or complex for their headquarters.

+> For example, `3 Battalion` in Nigeria is cited as being based in the `Lubanga Barracks` in `Enugu, Enugu State, Nigeria`.

+This field should not be used for anything that matches the name or alias of a organization.
+For example, `North Sector Police Station` should not be put in this field if the name of the organization is `North Sector Police Station`.

 ## Site: Exact Location \(Latitude or OSM Node Name\)

 ### Description

+The most precise location of a site associated with this organization.

 ### Type of field

+First value of a latitude/longitude pair (EPSG:3857), or an OSM Node Name

 ### Example of use

+If used to record an OSM Node Name: `Masr Al-Gedida` If used to record a latitude: `30.09716`

 ### Guidance on use

+We identify `sites` with a number of different levels of geographical precision.

+`Site: Exact Location (Latitude or OSM Node Name)` is the first of a pair of values with `Site: Exact Location (Longitude or OSM Node ID)`.
+It is used to record the most precise location of a site associated with an organization, whether this is a node on Open Street Map or a pair of geographical coordinates

+* Where an node for the exact site is present on Open Street Map we will enter its name in this field.
+* Where no OSM node exists for the exact site a pair of coordinates will be used, the latitude value recorded in this field.

 ## Site: Exact Location \(Longitude or OSM Node ID\)

 ### Description

+The most precise location of a site associated with this organization.

 ### Type of field

+Second value of a latitude/longitude pair (EPSG:3857), or an OSM Node ID number.

 ### Example of use

+If used to record an OSM Node ID number: `452377264 ` If used to record a longitude: `31.3280332`

 ### Guidance on use

+We identify `sites` with a number of different levels of geographical precision.

+`Site: Exact Location (Latitude or OSM Node Name)` is the first of a pair of values with `Site: Exact Location (Longitude or OSM Node ID)`.
+It is used to record the most precise location of a site associated with an organization, whether this is a node on Open Street Map or a pair of geographical coordinates

+* Where an node for the exact site is present on Open Street Map we will enter its ID number in this field.
+* Where no OSM node exists for the exact site a pair of coordinates will be used, the longitude value recorded in this field.

 ## City or other Node Name in OpenStreetMap {#organization_osm_name}